CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-windows.md

 ```

 Note that if you build the Collabora Office project in Visual Studio
-in the Debug configuration, you *must* use a core build with either
+in the Debug configuration, you *must* use an engine build with either
 `--enable-dbgutil` or `--enable-msvc-debug-runtime`.

-The core build should proceed fairly normally.
+The engine build should proceed fairly normally.
 Note that you
 will not end up with a runnable Collabora Office Classic.
 Attempting
 to run instdir/program/soffice.exe will just produce the message "no
 suitable windowing system found, exiting".